 What are similar data types to B2B Contact Data?

 B2B Contact Data is similar to B2B Leads Data, Firmographic Data, Technographic Data, Business Ownership Data, and B2B Intent Data.
-These data categories are commonly used for Lead Generation and B2B Contact Data analytics.
+These data categories are commonly used for Lead Generation and Account-Based Marketing (ABM).